-Some photographs of developments may show site planning or architectural features that do not comply with the Design Standards and Guidelines, and therefore are not encouraged.
+In some cases, photographs of developments may show site planning or architectural features that may not comply with the Design Standards and Guidelines and, therefore not encouraged.
 The inclusion of a photograph of a certain development project does not mean that a subsequent similar project will meet the Design Standards and Guidelines, nor does it mean that the development project shown in the photograph is an overall exemplary project.